vseryakov/backendjs/README.md

 ## Modules

-Another way to add functionality to the backend is via external modules specific to the backend, these modules are loaded on startup from the backend home subdirectory `modules/`.
+Another way to add functionality to the backend is via external modules specific to the backend, these modules are loaded on startup from the backend home subdirectory `modules/` and from the backendjs package directory for core modules.
 The format is the same as for regular node.js modules and only top level .js files are loaded on the backend startup.
+By default all present in the module/ directories will be loaded, to restrict which modules to load or to ignore see command line parameters `-deny-modules` and `-allow-modules`.

 Once loaded they have the same access to the backend as the rest of the code, the only difference is that they reside in the backend home and can be shipped regardless of the npm, node nodules and other env setup.
-These modules are exposed in the `core.modules` the same way as all other core submodules. methods.
+These modules are exposed in the `core.modules` the same way as all other core submodules methods.

 Let's assuming the modules/ contains file facebook.js which implements custom FB logic: